Most people usually associate sports and exercise with a healthy lifestyle, and cannabis is not generally considered to

-To put all of this into a more objective perspective, here are 6 scientific reasons why smoking marijuana can be a good addition to your exercise routine.
+To put this topic into a more objective perspective, here are 6 scientific reasons why smoking marijuana can be a good addition to your exercise routine.

-Please keep in mind that cannabis most likely cannot fix your problem.
-It will help you numb the pain but it cannot heal torn ligaments.
+Please keep in mind that cannabis may help you numb the pain but it cannot heal injuries.

-Untreated injuries can lead to more severe injuries and can even develop into chronic pain, which can be very difficult to manage even with cannabis.
+Untreated injuries can lead to more severe ones and can even develop into chronic pain, which can be very difficult to manage even with cannabis.
 Sometimes it’s better to just skip a day at the gym and rest.

 Cannabis may protect the brain from injuries

 When you suffer a blow to the skull, your brain starts swelling, which damages the brain cells and alters brain functioning.

-Cannabinoids, like CBD, have anti-inflammatory properties and help reduce the swelling in the brain, which helps you recover from the injury itself.
+Cannabinoids, like CBD, have anti-inflammatory properties and may help reduce the swelling in the brain.
 (2)

-Although stoners consume up to 600 more calories per day than non-consumers (4), that extra fuel doesn’t have to turn into fat.
+Although cannabis users consume up to 600 more calories per day than non-users, that extra fuel doesn’t have to necessarily turn into fat.
+(4)

-So how do so many seasoned stoners have tiny waists with next to no body fat?
+So how do so many seasoned cannabis users have tiny waists with next to no body fat?

-Although we still lack research in this area of cannabis use, those who have researched this issue agree that “prevalence of obesity is lower in cannabis users than in nonusers”.
+Although we still lack proper scientific research, early studies show that “prevalence of obesity is lower in cannabis users than in nonusers”.
 (6)

 Can you just imagine running by the lake and being even more aware of the nature surrounding you?
 That kind of bliss can most likely aid your performance and make you run more than you’ve planned to.

 Because pot helps you get into the zone, it’s a much-appreciated supplement among those who like to meditate and do yoga.

 But please remember, if you want to get the focus you need, it’s all about choosing the right strain.
 Some strains could make you lazy and induce the couch-lock effect.
 But if you find the right sativa, with the right ratio of CBD to THC, you just might get the effect you’re looking for.